 Rice cakes (garae tteok)

-- Soak in cold water for 10 to 20 minutes if hardened.
+- Soak in cold water for about 20 minutes if hardened. see note 2

 - In a large pot, bring the meat, onion, scallions and garlic to a boil in 14 cups of water.
 Reduce the heat to medium low, and skim off the scum.
 Simmer, covered, until the meat is tender enough for shredding, about an hour or longer.
 You can add more water if reduced too much.
 You'll need about about 10 cups at the end.
 Remove the meat and cool.
 Discard the vegetables.
 Stir in soup soy sauce, salt and pepper to taste.

-- Cut the cooled beef into 1 – 1 1/2-inch wide strips, shred, and combine well with garlic, sesame oil, and salt and pepper to taste.
+- Cut the cooled beef into 1 to 1.5-inch wide strips against the grain, shred, and combine well with garlic, sesame oil, and salt and pepper to taste.

-- To make egg garnish (jidan), separate the egg white and yolk.
+- To make egg garnish (jidan), separate the egg white and yolk if desired.
 Lightly beat the white by gently cutting it with a spoon.
 Stir the yolk with a spoon until smooth.
 Heat a lightly oiled nonstick skillet over medium low heat.
 Pour each egg part into a thin layer, tilting the skillet and/or spreading with a spoon.
 Cook each side briefly.
 (Do not brown the egg.)
 See note 3 for another egg option.

 - Roll each egg crepe, and slice into short thin strips.
 Slice the scallion diagonally into thin strips.
-Roast the gim on a hot skillet.
-Cut into thin 1 1/2-inch strips with kitchen shears, or simply crush them with hands.
+Cut gim (seaweed sheet) into thin about 1.5-inch strips with kitchen shears, or simply crush them with hands.

 - Return the broth to a boil.
 Add the rice cake slices and boil until soft, usually about 5 – 8 minutes.
 Ladle the steaming soup into individual bowls and garnish with the shredded beef, egg, scallion and gim strips.